 - Keep your windshield clear of ice, snow, dirt, and anything else that can prevent you from seeing out of it properly.
-To get snow and ice off the windshield of your car, you might be tempted to turn on your windshield wipers.
+You might be tempted to turn on your windshield wipers to get snow and ice off your car’s windshield.
 It might seem like the wipers and the washer fluid will work, but they don’t.
 In fact, if you use your windshield wipers to get ice off the windshield, you could ruin them.
-Use an ice scraper to scrape the ice from the windshield of your car before starting the vehicle.
+Use an ice scraper to scrape the ice from your car’s windshield before starting the vehicle.

 - Turn your headlights on early in the afternoon to help you see any possible sheen from black ice.

 - Check your tire tread.
-Worn tread causes accidents in any conditions, and will ensure you lack traction when needed on the black ice.
+Worn tread causes accidents in any condition and will ensure you lack traction when needed on the black ice.
 In addition, consider having snow tires fitted.

 - An important thing to remember is to NEVER drive in potentially icy conditions with your cruise control active.

 Driving on black ice can be a daunting and potentially dangerous experience.
-However, with the right knowledge and by following the 14 tips outlined in this blog, you can greatly increase your safety and confidence when encountering these treacherous conditions.
-Remember to always be prepared, stay vigilant, and maintain a calm and focused mindset.
-By doing so, you’ll be well-equipped to handle any challenges that black ice may throw your way.
+However, with the right knowledge and following the 14 tips outlined in this blog, you can greatly increase your safety and confidence when encountering these treacherous conditions.
+Always be prepared, stay vigilant, and stay calm and focused.
+Doing so, you’ll be well-equipped to handle any challenges that black ice may throw your way.

 As always, the best defense against black ice is to avoid driving in hazardous weather conditions whenever possible.
 By staying informed about the weather and road conditions, you can make informed decisions about whether to venture out on the roads or not.
 Ultimately, your safety and those of others around you should always be your top priority.
 Drive safe, and stay warm!